 Department of Agricultural Engineering relocates

-The Department of Agricultural Engineering moves to Clark Hall.
+The Department of Agricultural Engineering moves to David Clark Labs.

 Masters degrees first offered in Agricultural Engineering

 Female faculty increases